Trans beauty influencer outs gay men in Morocco, sparking widespread fear

 Closeted gay and bisexual men are being publicly outed in the North African kingdom of Morocco, where homosexuality is illegal, as a social media campaign spearheaded by a controversial transgender beauty influencer is taking hold.

-Earlier this month, Naoufal Moussa, also known as Sofia Taloni, encouraged her hundreds of thousands of mainly female Instagram followers to set up fake profiles on gay dating apps Grindr and Planet Romeo to catfish the men closest to them — their brothers, sons, husbands and neighbors.
-Moussa urged them to do so after she herself had received transphobic messages, and in a subsequent video she reportedly said she had hoped that exposing closeted men would make Moroccans realize how common homosexuality is in the Islamic country.
+Earlier this month, Naoufal Moussa, also known as Sofia Taloni, encouraged her hundreds of thousands of mainly female Instagram followers to set up fake profiles on the gay dating apps Grindr and Planet Romeo to "catfish" the men closest to them — their brothers, sons, husbands and neighbors.
+Moussa urged them to do so after she herself had received transphobic messages, and she was reported to have said in a subsequent video that she had hoped that exposing closeted men would make Moroccans realize how common homosexuality is in the Islamic country.

-The identities of the unsuspecting men were reportedly uploaded online and shared via the messaging platform WhatsApp, casting a dark cloud over Morocco's LGBTQ community.
-The timing of the campaign, which started in mid-April, has been particularly worrisome, as many young Moroccans living freely in Europe have returned to quarantine with their religious families during the current pandemic.
-Already, there have been reports from news outlets and international rights group Human Rights Watch of suicide, death threats and forced eviction in the country, where being gay is punishable by up to three years in prison, though NBC News has not confirmed these reports.
+The identities of the unsuspecting men were reported to have been uploaded online and shared via the messaging platform WhatsApp, casting a dark cloud over Morocco's LGBTQ community.
+The timing of the campaign, which started in mid-April, has been particularly worrisome, as many young Moroccans living freely in Europe have returned to quarantine with their religious families during the coronavirus pandemic.
+Already, there have been reports from news outlets and the international rights group Human Rights Watch of suicide, death threats and forced evictions in the country, where being gay is punishable by up to three years in prison.
+NBC News has not confirmed the reports.

-Human Rights Watch said a 23-year-old university student told the organization that after being outed online amid the campaign, his brother, with whom he was living, kicked him out of the house.
+Human Rights Watch said a 23-year-old university student told the organization that after he was outed online, his brother, with whom he was living, kicked him out of the house.

-"I've been sleeping on the street for three days, and I have nowhere to go,” the student reportedly said.
-“Because of COVID-19, not even my close friends are able to host me.”
+"I've been sleeping on the street for three days, and I have nowhere to go," the student was quoted as saying.
+"Because of COVID-19, not even my close friends are able to host me."

 According to a report from Agence France-Presse, local police are beginning to investigate the outing campaign.
-However, Paris-based Moroccan journalist Hicham Tahir said the situation is a Catch-22 for victims.
+However, Hicham Tahir, a Paris-based Moroccan journalist, said the situation is a Catch-22 for victims.

 "No victim will be able to testify.
 That'll make them even more harassed, and they're afraid of becoming criminals instead of victims," he said.
 "They won't go and see the police, because they're afraid of being exposed even more."

-Tahir said he knows of at least one case of suicide where the 21-year-old victim's photos were leaked because of Moussa's "witch hunt,” though he said he could not share additional information about the alleged victim.
+Tahir said he knows of at least one case of suicide in which the 21-year-old victim's photos were leaked because of Moussa's "witch hunt."
+He said he could not share additional information about the alleged victim.

-One of the apps being used by Moussa's followers, Planet Romeo, saw a suspicious surge in new users in Morocco around April 12, according to Sven Voges, the company’s chief operating officer.
-Voges said that Planet Romeo started to investigate around the same time Human Rights Watch contacted the company.
-He said the app issued a security alert to all users in Morocco urging them to be extra cautious, and he added that all profiles created in the country after April 12 have now been blocked with no plans as of now to allow new profiles from Morocco in order to help ensure the safety of current users.
+One of the apps being used by Moussa's followers, Planet Romeo, recorded a suspicious surge in new users in Morocco around April 12, according to Sven Voges, the company's chief operating officer.
+Voges said Planet Romeo started to investigate around the same time Human Rights Watch contacted the company.
+He said the app issued a security alert urging all users in Morocco to be extra cautious, and he added that all profiles created in the country after April 12 have been blocked, with no plans for now to allow new profiles from Morocco, to help ensure the safety of current users.

 "We don't allow people to out members of the LGBTQ+ community," a Facebook spokesperson said.
 "We're taking proactive steps to find and remove other content like this."

-As Morocco's already hidden gay community retreats further into the shadows, Tahir said there is a sense of despair among them that “the knife they’ve been stabbed with came from a member of the community.”
+Tahir said that as Morocco's already hidden gay community retreats further into the shadows, there is a sense of despair that "the knife they've been stabbed with came from a member of the community."